Lisa-5/liftoff-assignments/P2-Project_Outline/README.md

 -Create and validate a login account to allow you to securely share your experience.

--Suggest a new categories if the one you desire is not available.
+-Suggest new categories if the one you desire is not available.

 -Search our database of movies and anime to see what other users think.